anyscale/templates/templates/batch-llm/README.md

 ```

 ## Scaling to a larger dataset
-In the cell above, we created a Ray Dataset with 5 example prompts.
+In the example above, we performed batch inference for Ray Dataset with 5 example prompts.
 Next, let's explore how to scale to a larger dataset based on files stored in cloud storage.

 Run the following cell to create a Dataset from a text file stored on S3.
 This Dataset has 100 rows, with each row containing a single prompt in the `text` column.